Quasi-Concavity for Gaussian Multicast Relay Channels: DF Performance

 \subsection{One Dimension}

 Consider a relay channel ($N=1$) where the source is at the origin ($\mathbf{s}=0$) and the destination is at point 1 ($\mathbf{1}=1$).
-Fig.~\ref{fig:AllPerfComp} shows the low-SNR cut-set bounds, DF rates, and the routing-based DF (RDF) rates developed in~\cite{Thakur-Fawaz-Medard-Infocom2011}.
+Figure~\ref{fig:AllPerfComp} shows the low SNR CS rates, DF rates, and the routing-based DF (RDF) rates developed in~\cite{Thakur-Fawaz-Medard-Infocom2011}.